alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 #### Step 4

 Squeeze the pickled veggies to remove excess water.
 Add ginger, chili rings, shiso, and kombu.
-Add vingear and sugar.
+Add vinegar and sugar.
 Reseal bag (remove air) and let sit for 30 minutes (no weight needed).

 #### Serve